openpnp/openpnp/AdvancedLoosePartFeeder.md

 ![referenceloosepartfeeder2](https://user-images.githubusercontent.com/1109829/27792864-5aa813ce-6004-11e7-8bff-77c1ef15d3c5.png) ![referenceloosepartfeeder4](https://user-images.githubusercontent.com/1109829/27792862-5a62aec4-6004-11e7-907b-a94f4cf63791.png)  ![referenceloosepartfeeder5](https://user-images.githubusercontent.com/1109829/27793971-dc2bfe2a-6008-11e7-919a-3dd5a6328c70.png)

+As mentioned above, proper orientation when detecting a part requires knowledge in advance by the feeder of what is considered to be "proper"; therefore, there has to be some kind of training of the feeder to recognize and match "proper" orientation.
+Even in the case of non-polarized parts, when trying to orient a part in a "square", horizontal or vertical, position, the feeder needs to know whether "portrait" or "landscape" mode is desired.

 ## Adding an AdvancedLoosePartFeeder

 Loose part feeders [can be added to OpenPnP](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration:-Feeders#adding-a-feeder) through the `Create feeder` button in the _Feeders_ tab: